 What is Moola?

 Moola is a non-custodial liquidity protocol built on the Celo blockchain that is democratizing access to yield and credit.
-Depositors earn passive yield which is paid for by borrowers who are able to take over-collateralized loans in perpetuity or under-collateralized flash loans.
+Depositors actively earn yield which is paid for by borrowers who are able to take over-collateralized loans in perpetuity or under-collateralized flash loans.
 Moola has shared ancestry with Aave v1.

 The Moola protocol has been independently audited since the open source code was migrated from Ethereum to Celo.
 The original Aave codebase has also been audited here and here.
 Moola is open source so everyone can independently verify the code base as well as build applications that interact with Moola.